snehadasa/Graphit/README.md

 ```

 ### Chronjob
 A cron job is a Linux command for scheduling a task.
-This is normally used to schedule a job that is executed periodically i.e., i set up a chronjob to update prices for the tracking at midnight.
+This is normally used to schedule a job that is executed periodically i.e., i set up a chronjob to update prices for the tracking and I set the time to midnight.

 ```
  def update_prices():